 “Health is a state of complete physical, mental and social well-being, and not merely the absence of disease or infirmity.”

 When I woke up, I was in the back of an ambulance being sped to Cornwall to a trauma center.
-I didn’t really remember much of what had happened or how I got there.
+I didn’t really remember much of what had happened or how I got there a policy.
 I was playing on my intramural team handball team as a goalkeeper.
 Apparently, there was a long, high ball.
 I jumped up to get it, and the other guy went under me, flipping me upside down.
 I landed on my head.
 But, by gosh, I held onto the ball and nobody scored!
 However, I had a pretty serious concussion and was only a sliver away from having broken my neck.
 For the next couple of days, I’d drift in and out of consciousness, asking what had happened and conveniently forgetting it as soon as they told me the answer.

 The next year, I took up boxing instead.